CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/4 Project Management  - exam questions.md

 ### What is a “Known kown”, and “Unknown known” and an “Unknown Unknown”?

-- **Known knowns**: Things you know and can plan for.
+- **Known knowns**: The things you know you know, you can safely make assumptions here.
-- **Known unknowns**: Things you know you don’t know, requiring contingency plans.
+- **Known unknowns**: The things you know, you don’t know.
+You can prepare for these during planning.
-- **Unknown unknowns**: Things you don’t know that you don’t know; best addressed by thorough risk analysis and flexibility.
+- **Unknown unknowns**: The things ou do not know, you don’t know.
+These you cannot prepare for during planning.
+The best you can do is being aware and spot opportunities and do a thorough risk analysis.

 ### How do you use PERT to calculate the risk of delays to a project?